Faculty/Staff: How to Make a Student Referral to The Wellness Center: Student Counseling Services

 - If the student appears to be in an emergency situation, follow #2 above.
 During your call to The Wellness Center, make sure to clearly state that the student is in need of an “emergency appointment”.
 If Student Counseling Services is immediately available to provide this help, call Security (636-949-4911) to have them transport the student to the Student Counseling Services’ office at The Wellness Center in Evans Commons.

-- If it is clear a “Duty to Warn” issue exists, immediately call Security (636-949-4911) for help, too.
+- If it is clear a “Duty to Warn” or Duty Protect exists, or if the student is determined to be suicidal/homicidal; immediately call Security (636-949-4911) for assistance.
 In this case, however, Security will take very different action.
-They will come quickly to where you are, in order to assist you with the student, but they will most likely either call 911 or transport the student directly to the closest ER.
-The object is to get the student into a safe environment as quickly as possible.
+They will come quickly to where you are, in order to assist you with the student.
+They will then call 911 so that the student can be transported to the nearest Emergency Room for a mental health evaluation.

 - “Duty to Warn” comes into play if a student communicates a threat of suicide, communicates a plan to commit suicide, and communicates an intent to act on this plan.
 “Duty to Warn” also comes into play when a student communicates a threat to harm another person (or people), communicates a plan to carry out this action, and communicates an intent to act on this plan.
 When “Duty to Warn” comes into play, we are legally obligated to act.